Ryan Ridder

-Ryan Ridder (born November 11, 1984) is an American college basketball coach and current head coach for the UT Martin Skyhawks men's basketball team.
-He previously served as the head coach at Bethune-Cookman.
+Ryan Ridder (born November 11, 1984) is an American college basketball coach and current head coach for the Mercer Bears men's basketball team.
+He previously served as the head coach at Bethune–Cookman and UT Martin.

 Coaching career

 After completing a playing career at Embry-Riddle under his father, Steve, Ridder got his coaching start at North Raleigh Christian Academy as an assistant coach before returning to his alma mater as an assistant a year later.
 Ridder served as an assistant at Campbell for three seasons before taking the head coaching job at Daytona State College.
-While guiding the Falcons, Ridder compiled a 95-28 overall record, and four-straight Mid-Florida Conference regular season championships, as well as back-to-back coach of the year honors.
+While guiding the Falcons, Ridder compiled a 95–28 overall record, and four-straight Mid-Florida Conference regular season championships, as well as back-to-back coach of the year honors.

 Ridder was named the head coach at Bethune-Cookman on March 31, 2017.
 After three seasons with the Wildcats, Ridder accepted the head coaching position at UT Martin on March 30, 2021.